jupyterlab/jupyterlab/docs/source/user/extensions.md

 list.
 Core extensions can also be uninstalled this way (and can later be re-installed).

-Extensions can be disabled by running the command:
+Disable an extension (without unistalilng it) by running the command:

 ```
 jupyter labextension disable <foo>